-The fourth Annual Bank Conference on Africa (ABCA) will be held at Berkeley, California, on June 1-2, 2017.
-It will cover various topics pertinent to agriculture in Sub-Saharan Africa.
-It is being organized jointly by the World Bank (Office of the Chief Economist for the Africa Region), the University of California, Berkeley, and the University of California, Davis, and ATAI.
+The fourth Annual Bank Conference on Africa (ABCA) was held at Berkeley, California, on June 1-2, 2017.
+The annual event was organized jointly by the World Bank (Office of the Chief Economist for the Africa Region), the University of California, Berkeley, the Feed the Future Innovation Lab for Assets and Market Access, and ATAI.

 The conference included Keynote Addresses by Kathryn Dewey (University of California, Davis), Ted Miguel (University of California, Berkeley), and opening remarks by Albert Zeufack (Chief Economist for Africa, World Bank), as well as an invited panel with Alain de Janvry (University of California, Berkeley), Lori Beaman (Northwestern University), and Michael Carter (University of California, Davis).
 Videos from these sessions are embedded below.

 More details and the full agenda are available at the World Bank website, at this link.

 Watch opening remarks by Albert Zeufack (Chief Economist for Africa, World Bank), and an opening presentation on nutrition security from Kay Dewey (University of California, Davis)

 Watch the Day 1 closing panel.
 Alain de Janvry, Michael Carter and Lori Beaman discuss agricultural productivity and poverty reduction.